KhronosGroup/glTF/extensions/2.0/Khronos/KHR_technique_webgl/README.md

 #### Shaders

 Shader source files are stored in the asset's `shaders` dictionary property, which contains one or more shader source files.
-Each shader specifies a `type` (vertex or fragment, defined as GL enum types) and a `uri` to the file (or a reference to a bufferView).
+Each shader specifies a `type` (vertex or fragment, defined as GL enum types) and either a `uri` to the file or a reference to a bufferView.
 Shader URIs may be URIs to external files or data URIs, allowing the shader content to be embedded as base64-encoded data in the asset.

 ```json
 {